scify/ICStudy/README.md

 <b>The following steps should be followed for both sub-directories</b> (ICStudy_Client and ICStudy_Server)

 1. mvn validate (Validate that the project is correct and all necessary information is available)
-2. mvn package exec:java -Dplatform.dependencies (Take the compiled code and package it in its distributable format, such as a JAR, along with the dependencies)
+2. mvn package -Dplatform.dependencies (Take the compiled code and package it in its distributable format, such as a JAR, along with the dependencies)

 Deployment
 ----------